QR Codes – Dos and Don’tsOctober 10, 2015

 Nothing.
 The QR code sent me to… their Google Places listing.
 What?
 I mean, I’m in the store, I am holding their business card in my hand.
 The QR code takes almost half of the space on that card.
 All that just so I can get to their physical address (already listed on the card, of course) on Google?

-Now, everybody and their marketing expert is touting the inevitable raise of the “mobile internet”, and that’s fine, the statistics are supporting it (for now).
+Now, everybody and their marketing expert is touting the inevitable raise of the “mobile internet”, and that’s fine, the statistics are supporting it (though I personally have my doubts).
 So, deciding to have a tool that gets you a piece of that market… good move.
 Using it the wrong way… oops, not so good.

 Luckily for this business, while the ownership of smart phones has seen giant increases in numbers in the past few years, the use of many of its smart features has not.
 Certainly, not the use of the QR code scanning ability.
 In fact, from July 2011 to May 2013, QR scanning barely rose with around 10,000 users (from around 15,000 to around 25,000), while the owners of such phones kept becoming a real army: from 80,000 to around 140,000.
 (MarketingCharts.com)